-We consent to the inclusion in this Registration Statement of TapImmune, Inc. on Form S-1 of our report dated April 15, 2015, which includes an explanatory paragraph as to the Company's ability to continue as a going concern, with respect to our audit of the consolidated financial statements of TapImmune, Inc. as of December 31, 2014 and for the year then ended, which report appears in the Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement of TapImmune Inc. on Form S-1, Amendment No. 2 (File No. 333-196115) of our report dated April 15, 2015, which includes an explanatory paragraph as to the Company's ability to continue as a going concern, with respect to our audits of the consolidated financial statements of TapImmune Inc. as of December 31, 2014 and for the year then ended, which report appears in the Prospectus, which is part of this Registration Statement.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.

-/s/ Marcum LLP New York, NY June 19, 2015
+/s/ Marcum LLP New York, NY July 7, 2015